Neck Lift Consultation and Physical Exam

 - Before and After Neck Lift Pictures

 All cosmetic surgery consultations begin with a thorough health history.
 This is especially true if general anesthesia is being used, but also applies to local anesthesia.
 Neck Lifts are usually done under general anesthesia.
-Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out in the waiting area.
+Prior to meeting with Joseph T Cruise, MD you will be given a health history questionnaire to fill out in the waiting area.
 There are five areas of your health you will be asked about.
 Be sure to answer it with detail so that your surgery and anesthesia can be optimized for you.

 - General Health

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are: high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding problems, and wound healing problems.

 What will Joseph T Cruise, MD do if I have medical problems?

 In short, he will make sure your health is optimized as much as possible to ensure your safety.
 This may mean referring you to your private physician.